PranaMohanty13/GetFit/README.md

 ### Description

-[Log in and log out
-Tracking your run
-Your friends can see your workout report and types of workout
-A reward system like a leaderboard, scoreboard, streak, etc.]
+GetFit would be used amongst friends and peers to track runs, compete against challenges and secure position in the closed leadership board.

 ### App Evaluation

 [Evaluation of your app across the following attributes]
+- **Category:**
+Fitness Social media mobile application
-- **Category: Fitness**
+- **Mobile:**
-- **Mobile:The app focuses on fitness tracking which could be done using a mobile device or a wearable due to the portability constraints associated with fitness**
+The app focuses on fitness tracking which could be done using a mobile device or a wearable due to the portability constraints associated with fitness.
+- **Story:**
-- **Story: The app would encourage fitness amongst friends and peer in a closed social circle.
-The users would be motivated by friends to up their fitness and take part in challenges to earn their place in the leaderboard.**
+The app would encourage fitness amongst friends and peer in a closed social circle.
+The users would be motivated by friends to up their fitness and take part in challenges to earn their place in the leaderboard.
+- **Market:**
-- **Market: The app can be used by anyone interested in fitness and well being.**
+The app can be used by anyone interested in fitness and well being.
+- **Habit:**
-- **Habit: It forms an habit around fitness and would be used by user daily to track and improve fitness.**
+It forms an habit around fitness and would be used by user daily to track and improve fitness.
+- **Scope:**
-- **Scope: There are challenges as we would be using GPS like features to track the walks/runs, also we would be building REST API's whice time frame.**
+There are challenges as we would be using GPS like features to track the walks/runs, also we would be building REST API's whice time frame.

 ## Product Spec